 You can expect, overall, an 18-24 month process if your case goes all the way through trial.
 The case can settle at any time, from Day 1 through the end of trial, if both sides agree on terms.
 We have found that the best way to secure fair compensation in settlements for our clients is to make clear to the defense that we’re ready for trial, and we’re going to win.

 Call our Minnesota Medical Malpractice Lawyer today at 612.349.2729, or fill out our form below.
 You need help from someone who knows what they are doing, to: a) get all of your medical records; b) get them to an expert for evaluation; c) do a legal analysis of your case; and d) get your case served within the statute of limitations, along with the Certificate of Expert Review.

 Emergency rooms are chaotic, and medical professionals often have to make split-second decisions.
 Regardless, these professionals are still held to a high standard of care for their patients.
 In fact, the chaotic nature of their job makes it imperative that ER doctors are held to a higher standard for care.

 If a doctor prescribes the wrong drug or dosage, or fails to note serious drug allergies, the consequences can be severe.
 Pharmacists also owe a duty of care to fill prescriptions with the correct medications.

 Radiology entails the capturing and interpretation of medical imaging for the diagnosis of injuries and diseases.
-If your treating physician bases your treatment plan on an incorrect radiologic test result, that could either worsen the condition or leave it untreated.
+If your treating physician bases your treatment plan on an incorrect radiologic test result, it could either worsen a condition or leave it untreated.
 These procedural negligence or mistakes in interpreting and communicating test results are costly and pose dire consequences.

 We have a process that works in getting exceptional results for our clients.